-The Arts Council of Wilmington is pleased to announce the installation of five new works in its popular Pedestrian Art program.
-Three works by Sarasota, Florida sculptor Joni Younkins-Herzog are installed at 6th & Castle streets, the Greater Wilmington Chamber of Commerce, and Cucalorus Film Festival on Princess St. and will remain on display through March, 2014.
-Two works by Jeff Hackney are displayed at 305 Chestnut St. and 925 N. 4th st.
+The Arts Council of Wilmington is pleased to announce the installation of four new works in its popular Pedestrian Art program.
+The works by sculptor Adam Walls are installed at 6th & Castle streets, the Greater Wilmington Chamber of Commerce, 200 block of Willard St., and the 900 block of Princess St. and will remain on display through October, 2014.

 “PedArt has always served as an economic, cultural, and visual stimulus in our community,” said Rhonda Bellamy, executive director of the Arts Council of Wilmington.
 We look forward to growing a creative culture which enhances the public space using a wide range of artistic styles, themes, and media.
 In addition to introducing our citizens to the diversity of contemporary public art and artists, we are creating additional points of interest for tourists.”